coreruleset/documentation/content/development/testing.md

 ### Modify webserver's config

-For the response tests you need to set up your web server as a proxy, forwarding the requests to `httpbin`.
+For the response tests you need to set up your web server as a proxy, forwarding the requests to the backend.
 The following is an example of such a proxy setup.

 **Before you start to change your configurations, please make a backup!**